Dandan489/2025-DRL-Final/README.md

-# Lightweight RL Agent in Full Length Real-Time Strategy Game
+# Lightweight RL Agent in Full Length Real-Time Strategy Game - MAPPO

 This repository is the official implementation of our DRL 2025 final project.
 Note MAPPO approach can only trained on combat only map.